Curt Kosswig: Back in Germany, 1955–69

-Curt Kosswig returned to Germany in 1955 at the invitation of the University of Hamburg.
+Kosswig returned to Germany in 1955 at the invitation of the University of Hamburg.
 He worked there for fourteen years until being bestowed the title of Professor Emeritus in 1969.
 He served as the director of the Zoological Institute and the Zoological Museum at Hamburg University.

-Later life
+Death

-Curt Kosswig died in 1982 in Hamburg.
-He is buried in Istanbul, his home of eighteen years.
+Curt Kosswig died in Hamburg on 29 March 1982.
+His body was transferred to Istanbul upon his last will.
+On 8 April 1982, he was buried in the Aşiyan Asri Cemetery following a ceremony held in the Central Building of Istanbul University.